Key takeaways:

 Tenants of a gated community value the security afforded by the gate surrounding their building or neighborhood.
 Unfortunately, balancing security and convenience with a gated community isn’t easy.
 Entering a credential at the gate can slow down entry to users, which can create a long line of cars.

-With this system, authorized vehicles have a tag placed on their windshield.
-Then, when they approach a gate, the vehicle reader scans the windshield tag (it works similarly to a key card or fob) before providing them access automatically.
+With this system, authorized vehicles have a tag placed on their windshields.
+When they approach a gate, the vehicle reader scans the windshield tag (it works similarly to a key card or fob) before automatically providing them access.

 Important note: Gated communities are not limited to neighborhoods.
 For example, ButterflyMX provides access control systems to many types of gated properties, such as truck stops, campsites, HOAs, condos, mobile home communities, and self-storage facilities.